kinkofer/PokemonAPI/README.md

 pod 'PokemonAPI'
 ```

-If you're using Carthage you can add PokemonKit by adding it to your Cartfile:
+If you're using Carthage you can add PokemonAPI by adding it to your Cartfile:

 ```ruby
 github "kinkofer/PokemonAPI" ~> 3.0